APereira07/password-generator/README.md

-Password Generator

-Description
-This application allows users—such as employees—to generate a random password based on selected criteria, including length and character types (uppercase, lowercase, numbers, and special characters).
-The password generator runs in the browser and features dynamically updated HTML and CSS powered by JavaScript.
-It has a clean, responsive user interface that works across various screen sizes.

-Features
-Generate secure, random passwords

-Customizable password length

-Options to include:

-Uppercase letters

-Lowercase letters

-Numbers

-Special characters

-Responsive and user-friendly interface

-Built with vanilla HTML, CSS, and JavaScript

-Usage
-Click the "Generate Password" button.

-Answer the prompts to select password criteria.

-A password will be generated and displayed in the designated text area.

-Screenshot
-(Include a screenshot here if available)

-Technologies Used
-HTML

-CSS

-JavaScript

-Getting Started
-To run the app:

-Clone the repository

-Open index.html in a web browser

-Interact with the app to generate a custom password
+This project is a simple yet powerful password generator that allows users to create secure, random passwords based on customizable criteria.
+Designed to be used directly in the browser, the application features a clean, polished, and responsive user interface built with HTML, CSS, and JavaScript.
+Users can specify the desired password length and choose which character types to include—uppercase letters, lowercase letters, numbers, and special characters.
+Once the user provides their preferences through a series of prompts, a secure password is generated and displayed in a text field on the page.

+The purpose of this project is to help users—such as employees—easily generate strong passwords that meet security requirements, without the need for third-party tools.
+It also serves as a practical exercise in using JavaScript to manipulate the DOM and handle user input dynamically.
+The interface adapts well to various screen sizes, ensuring a seamless experience on both desktop and mobile devices.

+To use the application, simply clone the repository, open the index.html file in your web browser, and click the "Generate Password" button.
+Follow the on-screen prompts to define your password criteria, and your unique password will appear instantly.